OpenAperture/messaging/README.md

 %CloudOS.Messaging.AMQP.Exchange{name: "exchange-name", failover_name: "failover-exchange-name"), options: [:durable]}
 ```

+You may utilize the CloudOS.Messaging.AMQP.ExchangeResolver to cache and quickly retrieve CloudOS.Messaging.AMQP.Exchange objects as needed, with a simple .get call.
+This will resolve both the primary and failover exchange(s).

 #### Dynamic Options Resolution

 Managing sets of connection options can be complicated.
 This library provides a component to help resolve the appropriate connection options:  CloudOS.Messaging.ConnectionOptionsResolver.